steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

 }
 ```

-The code above shows the basic structure of how Tcpstream from the client is piped into the Server localhost Tcpstream. that means what is available in client localhost:3200 is accesbile on the server and if you visit `localhost:3000` in the server broswer you should see client data.
+The code above shows the basic structure of how Tcpstream from the client is piped into the Server localhost Tcpstream. that means what is available in client `localhost:3200` is accesbile on the server and if you visit `localhost:3000` in the server browser you should see client data.

-This example does not contained error handling and reconnection.
+This example does not contain error handling and reconnection.
 Check [here](https://github.com/systemEng-Learning/simple-wireguard/blob/main/tunnel-indocker/localhost-tunnel/src/main.rs) for the full code.
 Also reading this code should give you insight into how [bore](https://github.com/ekzhang/bore) works. the only difference is that bore manage authenctication, persistent connection and make use of asynchronous rust.

 ## Conclusion